lucmp/opensave2022/README.md

 The entire body of the Opensave2022 parent widget is too wide.
 I'm sure that someone will complain about it.
 That is kind of sort of a design error on my part, but I happen to really like it what way.
 I have a large screen and I loathe small and crammed dialogs.
 In fact, I configure Openbox to open all of them in full screen mode and make them PANORAMIC.
 I am choosing a file, 100% of my focus is on that one dialog, why make it tiny and horribly uncomfortable like some stupid porthole?
 I don't live in a submarine.
 (Which suddenly makes me think that maybe yes, some Tclers may actually be deployed in submarines.)

-If you have any issues, grievances or suggestions to share, I can be reached on the Github bug tracker or on c.l.t.
+If you have any issues, grievances or suggestions to share, I can be reached on the Github bug tracker or on comp.lang.tcl.

 https://github.com/lucmp/opensave2022